arkamfahry/pg-libs/README.md

-# postgres-libs
+# pg-libs

-postgres-libs are set of simple postgresql libraries for easy and quick usage when developing applications on postgresql.
+pg-libs is a set of simple postgresql libraries for easy and quick usage when developing applications on postgres.